Skip to main content

 How to create a PivotTable

-• Drag a numeric field into the VALUES area.
+• Drag a numeric field into the Values area.

-How to remove items from a PivotTable
+How to remove fields from a PivotTable

-How to modify PivotTables
+How to modify a PivotTable

 How do you automate data in Excel?